clinton-hall/nzbToMedia/README.md

 If you are using µTorrent perform the following steps to configure postprocessing for "uTorrentToCouchPotato":

-1. Rename the uTorrentToMedia.cfg.sample to autoProcessMedia.cfg and edit the parameters:
+1. Rename the autoProcessMedia.cfg.sample to autoProcessMedia.cfg and edit the parameters:

 	i.   uselink = 1 to allow hard-linking of files quicker and less harddisk used, if download and final location are on the same hard-disk